Home > About RRW

 What towns can participate in RRWC?

-We welcome wrestlers from the towns of Amesbury, Groveland, Georgetown, Merrimack, Newbury, Newburyport, Rowley, West Newbury, Salisbury and surrounding areas.
-Feel free to reach out to us to inquire.
+We welcome wrestlers from the towns of Amesbury, Georgetown, Groveland, Merrimac, Newbury, Newburyport, Rowley, Salisbury and surrounding areas.
+If you live in a neighboring town, feel free to reach out to us to inquire.

 Is wrestling only for boys?